top of page

 Understanding this neuroscience makes one thing clear: you cannot teach self-regulation skills during a moment of crisis.
 Trying to teach a breathing exercise during a meltdown is like trying to hand someone a life jacket in the middle of a tsunami.

 The Green Zone is your training ground.
-When the brain is calm and the Director and Do-er are working together, it's open to learning new skills.
+When the brain is calm and the Director and Do-er work together, it's open to learning new skills.
 By practicing calming strategies regularly, you build and strengthen the neural pathways associated with self-regulation.
 This makes the skills more automatic and easier to access when the Do-er starts to take over.

 Actionable Tools for Your Regulation Toolkit